"Let food be your medicine and medicine be your food"

-Cod liver oil, walnut oil, flax oil, MCT oil, coconut oil (unrefined, organic), EPA & DHA fish or plant omegas may be consumed as healthy dietary oils.
+MCT oil, Coconut oil (unrefined, organic), Cod liver oil, walnut oil, flax oil, EPA & DHA or plant omegas may be consumed as healthy dietary oils.
 AVOID canola oil as a vegetable oil because it is acquired from GMO rapeseed.
 Oil sprays contain chemicals that inhibit the endocrine glands.
 Read the ingredients if you are unsure.

-Meats: If you eat meat other than fish, meat is better eaten in smaller portions as a small side or condiment.
+Meats: It is better to have a higher percentage of greens and plant sourced foods over meats.
+If you eat meat other than fish, meat is better eaten in smaller portions as a small side or condiment.
 You may choose wild game, grass fed red meats, quail, turkey as other varieties to chicken.
-Hormone-free, pasture raised chicken is a better choice if you have a choice.
-It is better to have a higher percentage of greens and plant sourced foods over meats.
+Hormone-free, pasture raised chicken is a better choice.

 Sweeteners: 100% whole leaf stevia unprocessed is ideal.
-Consider other sweeteners such as Monk fruit, lo han fruit, smaller amounts of raw non-processed natural honey, xylitol from birch tree, chinese rock sugar, occasional organic maple syrup, organic cane sugar or brown sugar for cooking.
+Consider other sweeteners such as Monk fruit, lo han fruit, smaller amounts of raw non-processed natural honey, xylitol from birch tree, chinese rock sugar, occasional organic maple syrup.
+Organic cane sugar or brown sugar for baking may be used for special occasions.
 Avoid corn syrups or high fructose corn syrups.